ResetXPDR/MSFS_AutoFPS/README.md

     - Auto cloud increase option with TLOD Min/Base + enabled and sufficient performance margin exists.
 - Simultaneous PC, FG (native nVidia, MFG, FG mod, FSR3 or Lossless Scaling), and VR mode compatibility, including correct FG FPS display, and separate FPS targets for each mode,
 - Auto detection and protection from known similar apps already running or incompatibilities with newer MSFS versions,
-- VRAM overflow protection option for MSFS 2024, when running the [GPU-Z](https://www.techpowerup.com/download/techpowerup-gpu-z/) companion app.
+- VRAM+ overflow protection option for MSFS 2024, when running the [GPU-Z](https://www.techpowerup.com/download/techpowerup-gpu-z/) companion app.
 - Auto installation of app updates (optional except for mandatory updates),
 - Auto disabling of Dynamic Settings in MSFS 2024 while this app is active, to prevent settings contention, and
 - Auto restoration of original MSFS settings changed by the app, enhanced to withstand MSFS CTDs.<br><br>